Feldenkrais Method

 These are verbally guided lessons, usually done lying down, sitting, or standing.
 You explore gentle movement sequences that improve coordination, awareness, and ease.
 Classes can be a powerful way to learn at your own pace.

 They are suitable for many levels of fitness or mobility.
-The movements may appear subtle, but they often lead to meaningful changes in deeply ingrained patterns, resulting in more efficient, powerful, and precise movement. in your chosen activity or sport.
+The movements may appear subtle, but they often lead to meaningful changes in deeply ingrained patterns, resulting in more efficient and comfortable ways of living.

 Some people prefer the individualized attention of private sessions, while others enjoy the learning and independence of group classes.
 Many find that the two complement each other well.